-The project sites are shown in Figure A1 with specifics detailed in Table A2.
+The project sites are shown in Figure A1 with specifics detailed in Table A1.

 A.4.1.4.
-Detail of physical location, including information allowing the unique identification of this small-scale project activity(ies):
+Details of physical location, including information allowing the unique identification of this small-scale project activity:

 The physical location of each of the sites involved in this project activity is shown in Figure A1 and listed in Table A2.